MarcusE1W/learn-you-a-haskell/en/01-introduction.md

 Introduction
 ============
+_ **This chapter still needs to be written for Idris** _

 About this tutorial
 -------------------

-Welcome to *Learn You a Haskell for Great Good*!
-If you're reading this, chances are you want to learn Haskell.
-Well, you've come to the right place, but let's talk about this tutorial a bit first.
+Welcome to *Learn You an Idris*!
+If you're reading this, chances are you are interested in learning Idris.
+This tutorial tries to give a beginner friendly introduction into Idris without you having to read an Haskell or so book first to get the basics.

-I decided to write this because I wanted to solidify my own knowledge of Haskell and because I thought I could help people new to Haskell learn it from my perspective.
+_I decided to write this because I wanted to solidify my own knowledge of Haskell and because I thought I could help people new to Haskell learn it from my perspective.
 There are quite a few tutorials on Haskell floating around on the internet.
 When I was starting out in Haskell, I